-A clear and tranquil summer night, and I am alone on the pebbly beach of this paragon of lakes.
+A clear and tranquil summer night, and I am alone on the pebbly beach of this paragon of Lakes.
 The countless hosts of heaven are beaming upon me with a silent joy, and more impressive and holy than a poet's dream are the surrounding mountains, as they stand reflected in the unruffled waters.
-Listen! what sound is that so like the wail of a spirit?
-Only a loon, the lonely night-watcher of Horicon, whose melancholy moan, as it breaks the profound stillness, carries my fancy back to the olden Indian times, ere the white man had crossed the ocean.
-All these mountains and this beautiful lake were then the heritage of a brave and noble-hearted people, who made war only upon the denizens of the forest, whose lives were peaceful as a dream, and whose manly forms, decorated with the plumes of the eagle, the feathers of the scarlet bird, and the robe of the bounding stag, tended but to make the scenery of the wilderness beautiful as an earthly Eden.
+Listen! what sound is that, so like the wail of a spirit?
+Only a loon, the lonely nightwasher of Horicon, whose melancholy moan, as it breaks the profound stillness, carries my fancy back to the olden Indian times, ere the white man had crossed the ocean.
+All these mountains and this beautiful Lake were then the heritage of a brave and noble-hearted people, who made war only upon the denizens of the forest, whose lives were peaceful as a dream, and whose manly forms, decorated with the plumes of the eagle, the feathers of the scarlet bird, and the robe of the bounding stag, tended but to make the scenery of the wilderness 68 beautiful as an earthly Eden.
 Here was the quiet wigwam village, and there the secluded abode of the thoughtful chief.
-Here, unmolested, the Indian child played with the spotted fawn, and the "Indian lover wooed his dusky mate;" here the Indian hunter, in the "sunset of his life," watched with holy awe the sunset in the west, and here the ancient Indian prophetess sung her uncouth but religious chant.
+Here, unmolested, the Indian child played with the spotted fawn, and the "Indian lover wooed his dusky mate;" here the Indian hunter, in the "sunset of his life," watched, with holy awe, the sunset in the west, and here the ancient Indian prophetess sung her uncouth but religious chant.
 Gone-all, all gone-and the desolate creature of the waves, now pealing forth another wail, seems the only memorial that they have left behind.
-There -my recent aspirations are all quelled, I can walk no further to-night;-there is a sadness in my soul, and I must seek my home.
-It is such a blessed night, it seems almost sinful that a blight should rest on the spirit of man; yet on mine a gloom will sometimes fall, nor can I tell whence the cloud that makes me wretched.
+There-my recent aspirations are all quelled, I can walk no farther to-night; there is sadness in my soul, and I must seek my home.
+It is such a blessed night, that it seems almost sinful that a blight should rest upon the spirit of man; yet on mine a gloom will sometimes fall, nor can I tell from whence the cloud that makes me wretched.

-CHAPTER V
+CHAPTER V.

-The Scaroon country-Scaroon Lake Pike fishing by torchlight-Trout fishing-Lyndsay's Tavern-Paradox Lake.
+The Scaroon Country-Scaroon Lake-Pike Fishing by Torch-light-Trout Fishing-Lyndsey's Tavern-Paradox Lake.

-Lyndsay's Tavern, June.
+Lyndsey's Tavern.
+June.

-Emptying into the Hudson River, about fifteen miles north of Glen's Falls, is quite a large stream, sometimes called the East Branch of the Hudson, but generally known as Scaroon River.
-[1] Its extreme length is not far from fifty miles.
+Emptying into the Hudson River, about fifteen miles north of Glen's Falls, is quite a large stream, sometimes called the East

+Branch of the Hudson, but generally known as Scaroon River.
+Its extreme length is not far from fifty miles.
 It is a clear, cold, and rapid stream, winds through a mountainous country, and has rather a deep channel.
-The valley through which it runs is somewhat cultivated, but the mountains which frown upon it on either side, are covered with dense forests.
+The valley through which it runs is somewhat cultivated, but the mountains, which frown upon it on either side, are covered with dense forests.
 The valley of the Scaroon abounds in beautiful lakes and brooks; and as I have explored them pretty thoroughly during the past week, I will now record the result of my observations.